neuro-team-femto/jones/examples/README.md

 1. Choose an experience ID using this character set: `a-zA-Z0-9-_`.
 From now on, let say you chose `experiment_3`.

-If your revcor app is reachable at `https://example.com`, the root path of the experiment is `https://example.com/xp/experiment_3/`
+If your JONES app is reachable at `https://example.com`, the root path of the experiment is `https://example.com/xp/experiment_3/`

 2. Create the following folders and files in `data`: